ospreyelm/AnalyticPiano/README.md

 # LTI_OAUTH_CREDENTIALS = {"your_lti_key":"your_lti_secret"} # optional
 ```

-To create an admin account for creating course and exercise data, use the Heroku CLI as follows:
+To set up the app and create an admin account for creating course and exercise data, use the Heroku CLI as follows:

 ```bash
 $ heroku login # one-time setup